ioaar/Interpretable-Embeddings-MNL/README.md

 # Interpretable-Embeddings-MNL
-This repository consist of the source code used in the paper:
+This repository consists of the source code used in the paper:

 Combining Discrete Choice Models and Neural Networks through Embeddings: Formulation, Interpretability and Performance.